danthegoodman1/cloudComputingCourse/00-setup_and_requirements/README.md

 2. Python (version 3.6+)
 3. A GitHub account
 4. A DigitalOcean account with a credit card linked
+    - You can use this link instead to get $50 without having to do github pack: https://m.do.co/c/f9a61290bb17
     - If you have a GitHub Student account you should get $50 credit free
 5. A Google Cloud Platform account with a credit card linked
     - If you are just adding your card for the first time on your account you should get $300 credit free for one year